gilesorr/dotbashprompt/README.md

-Run `git clone https://github.com/gilesorr/dotbashprompt.git ~/.bashprompt` followed by `source ~/.bashprompt/promnow` and finally `promnow` which should give you basic usage information, including instructions on how to immediately change your prompt to one of those available in the repository name (`promnow <prompt-name>`).
+Run `git clone https://github.com/gilesorr/dotbashprompt.git ~/.bashprompt` followed by `source ~/.bashprompt/promnow` and finally `promnow` which will give you basic usage information, including instructions on how to immediately change your prompt to one of those available in the repository (`promnow <prompt-name>`).
+Please note that - for now - this probably won't work if it's not checked out to the **~/.bashprompt/** folder.

 If you want to continue to use a particular prompt, edit your **~/.bashrc** and add the following lines at the end:

 ```
 source ~/.bashprompt/promnow
-promnow your-favourite-prompt # replace with the name of a prompt you like
+promnow <prompt-name> # replace with the name of a prompt you like
 ```

 ## Known Issues

-None yet, but this is the first public release ...
+None yet ...

 ## Bibliography